 - Best Design: Cuisinart Venture Portable Gas Grill

-Why You Need a Small Gas Grill
+Why You Need a Compact Propane Grill

 Size and Cooking Area

-BTU Output and Performance
+BTU Output and Burner Performance

 Construction Quality